top of page

 The verb 'gesticulate' finds its etymology in the Latin word 'gesticulatus,' which is the past participle of 'gesticulari.'
 This Latin term is derived from 'gestus,' meaning 'a gesture' or 'a motion of the body.'
 The etymology of 'gesticulate' reflects its meaning, as it pertains to the use of gestures, particularly those involving the hands and arms, to express oneself or emphasize a point when speaking.
 The Latin roots highlight the significance of nonverbal communication through bodily movements and actions, underscoring the role of gestures in enhancing spoken language and conveying emotions or ideas.

-Quiz: Find the meaning of the verb gesticulate:
+Find the correct meaning of the verb gesticulate:

 Try Again!